 A quality subscription management system is essential for the success of any business that centers around recurring revenue.
 Customers in today’s online shopping climate expect flexibility and control when it comes to their orders.
 Will they receive products monthly, seasonally or annually?
 Can they skip a shipment or cancel at any time?
 Are there special add-ons they can take advantage of?

 George, a candy store owner, saw an opportunity to bring in a steady stream of recurring revenue by providing tailored subscription candy experiences to his customers.
 Charlotte placed an order for 20 white chocolate bunnies that were to be delivered monthly.
 The next day, she returned to George’s website to order a weekly delivery of 10 jelly worms.
 She also decided to splurge on two chocolate bears and a caramel yeti that would be delivered every other month.

 The complex scenario above details the reason businesses need a subscription management system that can handle a variety of situations.
 George’s website is hosted on the Magento platform, so he chose the mPower subscription management solution from PowerSync.
 In addition to ensuring Charlotte gets her products at the right time, the system minimizes missed payments and collection issues.

 PowerSync also offers a robust subscription management system for those who use Salesforce.
 Recurrex allows merchants to conveniently manage recurring orders from directly within their CRM.

 Without a quality subscription management system, businesses may not be able to offer the flexibility customers want, or they may struggle to keep up with their demands.

 Ultimately, subscription success centers around customer lifetime value, or the forecasted net profit from a customer relationship.
-Adopting a customer-first mindset, tracking and acting on analytics, and investing in the right subscription management software are three strategies that will help maximize recurring revenue.
+Adopting a customer-first mindset, tracking and acting on analytics, and investing in the right tech solutions are all strategies that will help maximize recurring revenue in your business.